gvwilson/thirdbit/src/fiction/iffy/index.md

 "So my First was some kind of *experiment*?"

 Wales shook his head.
-"Not the First you knew when you were little—she would have been a clone herself—but yes.
+"Not the First you knew when you were little—she was a clone herself—but yes.
 It didn't work,
 though,
 not until you came along."

 "Edson used t' work in the hospital in Puerto Toro," Aunt Naggie cut in.
-"He helped make you an' your mothers.
+"He helped make you for your olders.
 When he heard about the accident an' you bein' the only one rescued, he came down an' found me an' told me that there'd been a glitch when they were makin' you.
 They had t' put a bit o' tech in your head when you were still inside your older so your brain would grow right."

 "A synaptic bridge."
-Wales held his thumb and finger a hair's width apart.
+Wales held his thumb and finger a millimeter apart.
 "Just a smart piece of wire to help your cortex do its job, but somehow it did what Professor Johel couldn't.
 You can see machines the way cores do.
 You can see how things fit together."

 He straightened.
-"Gayathri knows about your spatial reasoning.
+"Gayathri only knows about your spatial reasoning.
-If she realizes you can also talk to the machines, there's nothing she won't do to get her hands on you."
+If she realizes you can talk to the machines as well, there's nothing she won't do to get her hands on you."

 Iffy nodded.